Chess variant: Scholarship and cataloguing

 Various publications have been written regarding chess variants.
 Variant Chess magazine was published from 1990 to 2010, being an official publication of the British Chess Variants Society from 1997.
 This outlined and introduced multiple variants, as well as containing in-depth analyses.
+The Italian association of heterodox chess (L'Associazione Italiana Scacchi Eterodossi, A.I.S.E., founded 1978 by Mario Leoncini) also published material on many chess variants.
+The more recent Abstract Games magazine also discusses chess variants.

 A leading figure in the field was David Pritchard, who authored several books on the topic.
 Most significantly, he compiled an encyclopedia of variants which outlined thousands of different games.
 Following Pritchard's death in 2005, the second edition of the encyclopedia was completed and published by John Beasley under the title The Classified Encyclopedia of Chess Variants.

 A recent overview of historical and some modern variants was published under the title of A World of Chess in 2017.

-The Chess Variant Pages website includes a constantly expanding catalogue of variants.
+The Chess Variant Pages website created by Hans Bodlaender in 1995 includes a constantly expanding catalogue of variants.
+The site includes a wide-ranging collection of chess variant rules and an encyclopedia of fairy pieces.